 If you receive seasonal donations for a specific fund, once those donations are no longer received, close the fund then reopen it when those donations need to be received again.
-This practice keeps the funds list clean and helps the church designate in the best way they see fit for any season.
+This keeps the funds list clean and helps the church designate funds in the best way for any season.

 When you open and close a fund seasonally, you can easily see data on the fund across the time it was active from the dashboard.
 Select the date range and view a direct comparison of how this fund performed in each season.